alex-sandri/international-anti-corruption-day-2025/README.md

 Crime](#united-nations-office-on-drugs-and-crime-unodc) (UNODC) serves as the secretariat for the Convention.

+The Mechanism for the Review of Implementation of the United Nations Convention against Corruption, also called the "**Implementation Review Mechanism**" or "IRM" is a peer review process that assists States parties to effectively implement the Convention.\
+The Implementation Review Mechanism operates under the guidance and oversight of the Implementation Review Group.
+The Group serves as a subsidiary body of the Conference of the States Parties to the Convention and is comprised of all States parties.\
+In accordance with the Terms of Reference of the Mechanism, each party undergoes a <u>review process conducted by two peers</u>, one of which must be from the same regional group, to assess their level of implementation of the Convention.

 #### [Global Operational Network of Anti-Corruption Law Enforcement Authorities][globe-network]

 <img src="assets/img/globe-network.png" alt="Logo" height="80px">